Psychtoolbox-3/psychtoolbox-3.github.com/docs/PsychPortAudio-Open.md

 playback or pure capture.
 For full-duplex mode (playback and capture),
 'selectchannels' must be a 2 rows by max(channels) column matrix. row 1 will
 define playback channel mappings, whereas row 2 will then define capture channel
 mappings.
-In any case, the number in the i'th column will define which physical
+Ideally, the number in the i'th column will define which physical
 device channel will be used for playback or capture of the i'th [PsychPortAudio](PsychPortAudio)
-channel (the i'th row of your sound matrix).
-Numbering of physical device
+channel (the i'th row of your sound matrix), but note various significant
-channels starts with zero!
-Example: Both, playback and simultaneous recording
+limitations on MS-Windows!
+Numbering of physical device channels starts with
+zero!
+Example: Both, playback and simultaneous recording are requested and
-are requested and 'channels' equals 2, ie, two playback channels and two capture
+'channels' equals 2, ie. two playback channels and two capture channels.
+If
-channels.
-If you'd specify 'selectchannels' as [0, 6 ; 12, 14], then playback
+you'd specify 'selectchannels' as [0, 6 ; 12, 14], then playback would happen to
-would happen to device channels zero and six, sound would be captured from
+device channels zero and six, sound would be captured from device channels 12
+and 14.
-device channels 12 and 14.
-Please note that channel selection is currently only
+Limitations: Please note that 'selectchannels' is currently only supported on
-supported on some sound cards.
+macOS and on Windows WASAPI and only with some sound cards in some
+configurations.
 The parameter is silently ignored on non-capable
-hardware or driver software.
+hardware/driver/operating system software, or in unsupported configurations,
+e.g., it will do nothing on Linux, or on Windows with other sound backends than
+WASAPI.
+On Windows, channel mapping only works for sound playback, not for sound
+capture.
+On Windows, you can only select which physical sound channels are used,
+but not to which logical sound channel they are assigned.
+This means that
+effectively the entries in the 'selectchannels' row vector will get sorted in
+ascending order, e.g., a vector of [12, 0, 4, 2] for a 4 channel setup will be
+interpreted as if it were [0, 2, 4, 12]!
+This is a limitation of the Windows
+sound system, nothing we could do about it.
+All these limitations of 'selectchannels' make your scripts quite non-portable
+to different operating systems and sound cards if you choose to use this
+parameter, so use with caution!

 'specialFlags' Optional flags: Default to zero, can be or'ed or added together
 with the following flags/settings: